ShaheerSajid/RISCV/README.md

 ## Benchmarks and Tests

 Each instruction was validated using modelsim after which simple C programs were compiled to validate overall functionality.
 Dhrystone v2.1 benchmark was then performed to provide an idea on the overall performance of the processor.
+These tests was performed on integer only core.

 ### Calculation of 100 PI digits:

-This test was performed on integer only core.
 ```
 #define  SCALE  10000
 #define  ARRINIT  2000